|

 there is no external heat source and the cylinder is heated

-exclusively by electrical immersion heaters the cylinder is
+exclusively by electrical immersion heater or heaters the cylinder is

 typically referred to as a 'direct' cylinder.
 (Historically the